As promised, our brand-new YouTube channel is here! Join Us

 Yearly Monthly Weekly

 Of course, depending on where you live, average salaries will look different.
 For instance, in Dublin where living costs are high and specialists are in demand, you can expect salaries to be higher than they would be in smaller and more affordable areas.
-You can read more about salaries and living costs in Dublin in our Cost of Living in Dublin — Is It Worth the Craic article.
+You can use our new cost of living calculator to estimate your monthly expenses and check what lifestyle you can afford in the Irish capital.

 Calculated based on the standard 40-hour working week.